Xela3026/workflows-docs/docs/workflows.md

 <br/>

 :::info Important
 Even though the UI shows the execution key being generated **after** the action, in reality, the execution key is generated **before** the action.
-So, in the above example, the HTTPS request could reference the execution key below it.
+So, in the above example, the HTTPS request could reference the execution key that appears underneath it.
 :::

 <br/>